dhanushk302/Air_quality/README.md

 # AirQuality_analysis
-it contains AirQuality Analysis and predivtions in tamilnadu
+it contains AirQuality Analysis and predictions in tamilnadu